flofriday/brainfuck/README.md

 executing it, it compiles the instruction into native x86 or amd64 instructions and later executes them.

+One disadvantage of braindyn is that the generated code is written in assembly which limits it to x86 and amd64 and porting to other architectures is quite some work.
+(Yes it would be possible to port it to arm64 for example but I don't have a computer to test it right now.)

 <!-- Ideas for further programs: brainbyte (a bytecode interpreter with code
 analysis), brainllvm (a jit compiler with llvm backend), brainunijit (a template based jit with unijit) -->